 - Disasters happen and money is lost

 Disasters can happen when someone does something as innocuous as creating and inserting new cells and find they’re missing the final rows of the table.
-When they realise that this simple spreadsheet error means that a third of their rebate money is missing, massive problems can arise.
+When they realise that this simple excel spreadsheet error means that a third of their rebate money is missing, massive problems can arise.
 If the person who understood the spreadsheet can help resolve this issue, the problem may be addressed temporarily.
 However, if the only person who really understood the spreadsheet has since left the business, something has to be done.

 - The team is becoming too inefficient

 If the Excel model has grown, and the only person who knew how it worked leaves the company, even if disasters like incorrect calculations don’t arise, eventually the new team gets to a point where it just takes too much time.
 Instead of doing the value-adding tasks they’re mean to do, if they are spending too much time trying to keep a spreadsheet going, it’s time to change.
 It’s not reasonable or scaleable to have a very complex Excel model that relies on a magician to keep it working.